JMSalazar94/t-school--railway_transport_company--project/README.md

 # t-school--railway_transport_company--project

-This repository has been created for educational porpouses within the T-System training system.
+This repository has been created for educational porpouses within the T-Systems training system.